daizutabi/ivory/docs/tutorial/task.md

     pass  # Do somthing, for example, run.start()
 ```

 The `use_best_param` keyword argument is useful for dynamic updating of parameters.
-If `True` (default), the parameter which got the best score is used during the following iterations.
+If `True` (default), the parameter that got the best score is used during the following iterations.

 ```python
 task = client.create_task('torch')